-Boabab is a community-led foundation set up in November 2020 to support, grow and strengthen Black and Ethnic Minority communities and community organisations led by Black and Ethnic Minority people.
+Baobab is a community-led foundation set up in November 2020 to support, grow and strengthen Black and Global Majority communities and community organisations led by Black and Global Majority people.
 Read their Digging Deeper Report, analysing interviews with funders who support communities impacted by racial injustice in the UK.

 The Ubele Initiative

 The Ubele Initiative is an African Diaspora led intergenerational social enterprise helping to build more sustainable communities across the UK.
 Their Booska Paper draws on interviews with funders and with Black and minoritised infrastructure and grassroot organisations, and provides concrete and tangible steps that funders take to address structural racism in the sector.